jqphu/blog/data/blog/erc-20-vs-solana-token-program.md

 date: 2022-01-17 12:25:30
 layout: PostLayout
 tags: ['solana', 'ethereum', 'token', 'fungible']
-summary: "Exploring the differences between the approaches of implementing tokens in Ethereum and Solana"
+summary: "Exploring the differences between the approaches of implementing fungible tokens in Ethereum and Solana"
 ---